-“Older adult caregivers are at an increased risk of developing anxiety and depression, which if left untreated doubles their risk of developing dementia later on,” says Dr. Nasreen Khatri, principal investigator on the study and a clinician scientist with Baycrest’s Rotman Research Institute.
+“Older adult caregivers are at an increased risk of developing anxiety and depression, which if left untreated doubles their risk of developing dementia later on,” says Dr. Nasreen Khatri, principal investigator on the study and a clinician associate with Baycrest’s Rotman Research Institute.
 “Yet, caregivers are unlikely to seek treatment because they lack the time, resources or feel stigmatized.
 This program advocates for caregivers by shining a light on their issues and providing care where they live – in communities across Southern Ontario.”

 Participants in Living Life to the Full attend eight weekly, 90-minute, interactive group sessions with a trained facilitator.
 Facilitators use small group activities, discussion, course booklets and worksheets to coach attendees on strategies that will help them manage negative feelings, tackle their problems and achieve their goals.

 “Life’s challenges can appear immense and difficult to overcome, particularly if you’re responsible for the care and wellbeing of a loved one,” said Camille Quenneville, CEO of CMHA Ontario.
 “This program has been found to help participants address their own wellbeing as it teaches, using simple methods, skills to overcome worry and hopelessness.”

 The program continues to invite all caregivers aged 55+ living in Toronto to participate.
 For program locations and to find out more, visit www.ontario.cmha.ca/caregivers-toronto or call 416-977-5580 ext.
 4135.